-The Blue Devil Association, the alumni association for the 88th ARCOM, the 88th RSC, and the 88th RRC, has produced two coins commemorating the service of the 88th Infantry Division in World War I and
+The Blue Devil Association, the alumni association for the 88th ARCOM, the 88th RSC, the 88th RRC,

+and 88th Readiness Division has produced coins commemorating the service of the 88th Infantry Division in World War I and

 World War II, and the continuing service of the 88th designation in the Army Reserve.

 The 88th Infantry Division side of the

 during WWI and WWII in those two countries.

 Around the outside of the coin are listed the campaigns in which the

 Rome-Arno, North Apennines, and the Po Valley campaigns in Italy.

 On the 88th RRC side of the coin is the figure

 of a Blue Devil with a trident – again on a blue shoulder patch of the 88th Infantry Division.
 The name “Blue

 because they wore the blue shoulder patch, and “fought like devils.”

-The current coin offered
+The current coin offered by the

 the 88th Regional Support Command, and the organization, the 88th Regional Readiness Command.

 in bronze with hand painted highlights on both sides.